Skip to content

 Issuance

-OID4VCI flow with access certificate
+OID4VCI flow with certificates

 OpenID4VCI with Provider AuthenticationOpenID4VCI with Provider AuthenticationUser's EUDI Wallet Instance(Q)EAA ProviderWallet-Relying Party RegistrarEU List of RP RegistrarsUser's EUDI Wallet InstanceUser's EUDI Wallet Instance(Q)EAA Provider(Q)EAA ProviderWallet-Relying Party RegistrarWallet-Relying Party RegistrarEU List of RP RegistrarsEU List of RP Registrarsalt[Fetch Trust Anchor](001)[TLS] HTTP GET./eu-registrar-list(002)[TLS] HTTP 200 <EU RegistrarList>(003)[TLS] HTTP GET ./well-knownCredential Issuer Metadata(004)[TLS] HTTP 200 <CredentialIssuer Metadata>(005)validates RP identity(006)[TLS] HTTP GET ./status CRL(007)[TLS] HTTP 200 <CRL>